Curious about how long it takes to build a house?

-Note: This blog post focuses on the amount of time to actually build the house.
-This doesn’t take into account the pre-building meetings or the steps you need to take before you even break ground.
+Note: In this episode, we are talking about the length of time it takes to build your house.
+We aren’t taking into account all the pre-work or the steps you need to take before you even break ground.

-The average length of time to build a home is six months BUT, as mentioned above, it depends on many factors.
+The average length of time to build a house is six months BUT, as I mentioned before, the actual length of time depends on many factors.

 HOW LONG IT TAKES TO BUILD A CUSTOM HOME

-The low end of the spectrum to build a custom home is roughly six months.
-The average is 10-16 months from the time you break ground until you move in.
-Some custom homes can take years to build.
+The average length of time to build a custom home is 10-16 months from the time you break ground until the day you move in.
+However, some custom homes take years to build whereas others can take as little as six months.

-The biggest variables that contribute to how long it takes to build a custom home are:
+The two biggest variables that contribute to how long it takes to build a custom home are:

-There are MANY decisions to make with a custom home, so it generally takes several months longer to build a custom home than it takes to build a production home.
+Just know that there are MANY decisions to make when building a custom home, so it generally takes a few months longer to build a custom home than it takes to build a production home that is built multiple times and offers limited design options.

 COMMON ISSUES THAT CAN DELAY YOUR HOME BUILD

-Take full advantage of doing what you CAN to keep your build moving along smoothly.
+I encourage you to take full advantage of doing whatever you CAN within your control to keep your build moving smoothly.

-Three variables that you DO have control are:
+Three variables that you DO have control over:

 (2) Selecting finishes in a timely manner